arifhossen-dev/taka-format/README.md

 # About
 This is a php library.
-It will help php developer to convert any amount to Bangladeshi Currency format by Comma separated and in words in Bangladeshi way.
+It will help php developer to convert any amount to Bangladeshi Currency format by comma-separated (e.g. `৳1,50,395`) and in words in the Bangladeshi way.

 ## Installation